myelintek/documentation/user/lab.rst

 Run a Lab
 =========

-Program code in a Jupyter Notebook is organized in cells.
+Program code in a *Jupyter Notebook* is organized in *cells*.
-A Jupyter Notebook file has a name ended with `.ipynb` and could be opened by double clicking on the entry in the file browser on the left.
+A Jupyter Notebook file has a name ended with ``.ipynb`` and could be opened by double clicking on the entry in the *File Browser* on the left.
 In Jupyter Notebook, code is run in a process called the Kernel.

-To run (evaluate) the program code in a single cell, click on the menu item: *Run* → *Run Selected Cells* or press the `Shift-Enter` key combination.
+To run (evaluate) the program code in a single cell, click on the menu item: *Run* → *Run Selected Cells* or press the :kbd:`Shift-Enter` key combination.

 .. note::
     Depending on the Kernel execution state, sometimes you may need to run all previous cells before running the current one.